Mary Catherine Bateson: Career

 In the mid-1960s, Bateson became a visiting assistant professor of anthropology at the Ateneo de Manila University in the Philippines, studying Tagalog and helping organize a sociology seminar with businessman Sixto K. Roxas in 1968 to better address housing needs for the SSS Village then being built in the town of Marikina, Rizal.

 Bateson considered herself an "activist for peace and justice" and stressed the importance in the years of “unanticipated longevity” of continuing to be willing to learn.
-Because of her work on aging and the changing role of women in modern society, Bateson has been referred to as one of the most original thinkers of our time.
+Because of her work on aging and the changing role of women in modern society, Bateson has been referred to as one of the most important anthropologists of the past century.
 Lectures by Bateson have encouraged adults to become a lot more engaged in the world and not to retire.

 At the beginning of her career, she was a linguist and studied Arabic poetry.
 Then, she shifted her focus from a professional interest in human patterns of communication to highly-formalistic studies, which started her career as an anthropologist.
 Changing focus in topics, Bateson began to use her own life experience to write.

 Bateson was a fellow of the International Leadership Forum and was president of the Institute for Intercultural Studies in New York until 2010.